willyrv/countIslands/README.md

 Trace the plot of the likelihood
 --------------------------------
-For set the parameters, open the file *trace_likelihood_3d.py* and set the corresponding parameters.
-Then do: python ./trace_likelihood_3d.py
+It is possible to do a 3d-plot of the likelihood function for differences values of *(n, M)* and a fixed value of *theta*.
+First open the file *trace_likelihood_3d.py* and set the corresponding parameters:
+- the input file
+- range of values for *n*
+- range of values for *M*
+- the value of *theta*

+Then do:
+python ./trace_likelihood_3d.py